DevOpsMage/devopsmage/README.md

 ## 🔭 The Journey So Far

 My path in the IT world has been anything but ordinary.
-I've navigated a diverse array of roles, from honing my troubleshooting skills as a **Computer Repair Specialist** to orchestrating complex ERP implementations as an **ERP Supervisor** at MAI Companies.
+I've navigated a diverse array of roles, from honing my troubleshooting skills as a **Computer Repair Specialist** to orchestrating complex ERP implementations.
 Throughout this journey, I've cultivated a thirst for knowledge, a talent for adapting to change, and an unwavering focus on delivering tangible value through technology-driven initiatives.